initmahesh/IntelVisionIoTSample/IntelEdgeSolution/ReadMe.md

       sudo nano /etc/iotedge/config.yaml
     This is the content of the config.yaml, replace the the <ADD..> with the connection string.

-   Also change the hostname to "up2" as below
+   Also change the hostname to "<hostname>" as below

     provisioning:
         source: "manual"